 - Shred, season and serve:Lift the lamb shank out of the pot.
 Pull and shred the lamb meat, discarding the bone and any pieces of fat or gristle.
 Stir the shredded lamb back into the pot, then stir in the ½ teaspoon black pepper.
 Serve.

-- If you use store bought chicken broth, make sure to use low sodium broth, and cut the 1 teaspoon of fine sea salt back to 1/2 teaspoon.
-(I assume you’re making homemade broth with your pressure cooker…or just using water.)
+If you use store bought chicken broth, make sure to use low sodium broth, and cut the 1 teaspoon of fine sea salt back to ½ a teaspoon.

 - Category: Sunday Dinner